abai118/Facebook-django1/README.md

 As a user Facebook clone app have following features:
 - As a logged in user, i should be able to create a post.
+- As a logged in user, i should be able to delete a post.
 - As a logged in user, i should be able to like a post.
 - As a logged in user, i should be able to create a comment on a post.
 - As a logged in user, i should be able to edit my profile.